v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

         **Save**.

-        However, since this domain is already set to **Authoritative** and you did not make any changes, select **Cancel** to close this window.
+        However, since this domain is already set to **Authoritative** and you did not make any changes, select the **X** in the upper-right corner to close this pane.

-5. This concludes the exercise on reviewing Exchange Online features.
-You can close the **Exchange admin center** tab in your Edge browser.
-This will return you to the **Microsoft 365 admin center** tab, which you will access in the next exercise.
+5. Close the **Exchange admin center** tab in your Edge browser.
+This will return you to the **Microsoft 365 admin center** tab.

+6. On the **Microsoft 365 admin center**, under the **Settings** group in the navigation pane, select **Domains**.

+7. On the **Domains** page, select the custom **xxxUPNxxx.xxxCustomDomainxxx.xxx** that you created in Lab 1, which is flagged as the default domain.

+8. On the **xxxUPNxxx.xxxCustomDomainxxx.xxx** page, the **Overview** tab is displayed by default.
+Select the **DNS records** tab.
+This displays the three DNS records that you created in lab 1 that will enable this custom, on-premises domain to connect with Adatum's Microsoft Exchange Online service.

+9. Select the **MX** record to open its properties page.
+Note how the pane display the expected DNS record values and the actual DNS record values that you entered.
+Since the values are in sync, a message is displayed indicating the record is set up correctly for your domain in Azure.
+Select **Done**.
+If you select any of the other DNS records, you should see a similar result.

+9. You have now completed the validation of the custom, on-premises domain that you created in Lab 1.
+Leave your browser and all tabs open for the next lab exercise.

 ### Proceed to Lab 3 - Exercise 2